 A free of charge health camp was held every Monday, giving medical check-ups to various patients, mostly to women, children, physically challenged and aged people in Dhaka City.
 After the check-up, the patients got free treatments, free medicine and a prescription from the doctor, if needed.
 Occasionally, specialist doctors, such as gynaecologists, orthopaedics, eye specialists and dermatologists visited the camp.
-The camp started in 1998 and since then was 677 weeks in service, providing free health care to 31,980 patients.
-Additionally, to this camp, two mobile camps were organised in 2013, one in Dhaka and one in Barguna District, to provide rural people with free medicine and medical advice.
-Furthermore, 15 wheel-chairs were distributed to physically challenged persons.
+The weekly health camp started in 1998 and has provided health care services to more than 60,261 patients in total so far.

 Project Background: